Vitamin E For Vegans: The Ultimate Guide To This Essential Nutrient

 5. Avocado

 A single avocado offers up to 4 mg of Vitamin E, making it an ideal source of this essential nutrient.
 Avocados are also a great source of fiber, antioxidants, and good fats.
-They are versatile and can be added to salads, sandwiches, or mashed onto toast.
+They are versatile and can be added to salads or sandwiches, or spread on toast.

 They help maintain healthy skin, reduce inflammation, and support overall heart health, making them a nutritious and delicious addition to a vegan diet.